Video Workshop for the UN and INGOs in Geneva

 We’re programmed to be attracted to moving images; it was important for our ancestors to notice moving animals as either a food source or a sign to run and hide.
 Storytelling was also important; people would tell stories around the campfire, sharing knowledge, for instance, about what was unsafe to eat.
 The more emotional these stories were, the more they would stick.

-Move right up to the 21st century and mobile phones have almost become an extension of ourselves; adults check their phone every 7.5 minutes on average.
+Move right up to the 21st century and mobile phones have almost become an extension of ourselves; adults check their phones every 7.5 minutes on average.
 When we click on our mobiles to watch a film, it feels like we have ownership over it.
 Thus we value it more.

 All in all, a well-crafted video can really help to make a connection with your audience, which in turn will help you build your brand and get your messages across.
 (For more detail on all this, check out Jon’s book, “Video Marketing Strategy”).